-From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway follow the Wilmington Memorial Highway.
+Primary trailhead: From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway, follow the Wilmington Memorial Highway.
 Continue for 2.9 miles to Franklin Falls Rd on the right and follow Franklin Falls Rd for 0.6 miles to the trailhead on the right for Copper Kiln Pond.
 Be sure not to take the left to the toll gate for Whiteface Mountain.

-From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway follow Bonnieview Road.
+Secondary trailhead: From the main intersection in Wilmington, where Route 86 meets The Whiteface Memorial Highway, follow Bonnieview Road.
 Continue here for 3.2 miles to the state trailhead on the left for Cooper Kiln Pond.

-A lean-to sits on the northeastern shore of the pond, an excellent spot for an overnight.
-A designated primitive tent site is along the Cooper Kill Trail, just a short distance from the Copper Kill East Trailhead on the Bonnieview Road.
+A lean-to sits on the northeastern shore of the pond, and is an excellent spot for an overnight.
+A designated primitive tent site is along the trail, just a short distance from the secondary trailhead on the Bonnieview Road.

 This mountain biking trail has a scenic destination with some fine challenges.
 Make it a there-and-back from either trailhead.

-Cooper Kill Pond has 2.4 acres of surface area and contains wild native brook trout.
+Cooper Kiln Pond has 2.4 acres of surface area and contains wild native brook trout.
 The use of baitfish is prohibited.